Andrew Cuomo sexual harassment allegations: Other witnesses

 staff from the Executive Chamber.
 One former staff member recalled hearing Cuomo repeatedly make a joke about how a young bull runs down the hill to have sex with one [cow] and the old bull walks down the hill to have sex with all of them, meaning that it is better to slow down and get a lot of things done.
 Cuomo denied recollection of this reported incident.

-During the spring of 2016, Cuomo spotted a bottle on an executive assistant’s desk labeled "Skinny Bunny," with an accompanying image of rabbit ears.
+During the spring of 2016, Cuomo spotted a bottle on an executive assistant's desk labeled "Skinny Bunny", with an accompanying image of rabbit ears.
 After learning the executive assistant was drinking Skinny Bunny Organic Matcha Tea in an attempt to lose weight in advance of her wedding, Cuomo asked the Executive Assistant if she was trying to look like a "Playboy Bunny".

 Two witnesses also recounted that during a meeting, the Governor looked at his Emmy statuette, which he was awarded in November 2020 and put in his Albany office, and said something to the effect of, "look at her figure.
 Isn't she buxom?"

-In December 2020 or in January 2021, the Governor was meeting with members of his staff to discuss a meeting with the White House related to COVID-19, when the Governor expressed disappointment that he did not have any "catchy oneliners" in his speech, and said something to the effect of, “You need to give me some catchy oneliners. '"Come up with a line like, 'you’re having sex without the orgasm'".
+In December 2020 or in January 2021, the Governor was meeting with members of his staff to discuss a meeting with the White House related to COVID-19, when the Governor "expressed disappointment that he did not have any 'catchy one-liners' in his speech, and said something to the effect of, 'You need to give me some catchy one-liners.
+Come up with a line like, "you’re having sex without the orgasm.